orion13579/COMM-2216-SetE-Group6/docs/ui-components/typography.md

 ---

-This _Account Settings Configuration_ part of this instruction manual has covered some basic configuration for your account.
+The _Account Settings Configuration_ part of this instruction manual has covered some basic configuration for your account.

 Now that you are done with the configuration of your GitHub account's _Settings_, you can read about _Creating and Deleting Repositories_ in the next part of this instruction manual.